dwhiffing/fury/content/aar/nf/nf38_px/body.md

 first set of 4 GBU-15s headed for the Bridge but gets a good dozen HARMs lofted its' way in return.
 Four GBU-15s destroy the Drag-Kjøpsvik (Route 827 Ferry Pier).
-Of course I now realize that the GBU-24 has a 2k' minimum release altitude! (duh) Destroyed 4 tunnel entrances wiht a pair of GBU-24 Strike Eagles, dodging SA-11s and SA-6s while porpoising up from 200' to 4000' to release LGBs.
+Of course I now realize that the GBU-24 has a 2k' minimum release altitude\! (duh) Destroyed 4 tunnel entrances wiht a pair of GBU-24 Strike Eagles, dodging SA-11s and SA-6s while porpoising up from 200' to 4000' to release LGBs.
 Then two GBU-15s hit the Bognes ferjekai (E6 Ferry Pier) and destroyed that.
 An AMRAAM fired 'over the shoulder' at the Su-24MP gets a lucky strike and it goes down as well.
 The backup pair of GBU-15 Strike Eagles successfully destoys the Skjomen